 swelling of all or part of the breast

 redness, scaliness, or thickening of the nipple or breast skin

 a lump in the underarm area

-These changes also can be signs of less serious conditions that are not cancerous, such as an infection or a cyst.
-Again, it’s important to get any breast changes checked out promptly by a doctor.
+These changes also can be signs of less serious conditions, such as an infection or a cyst.

-If you're over 40 or at a high risk of breast cancer, you should also have an annual mammogram and physical exam by a doctor.
+If you’re older than 40 or have a high risk of developing breast cancer, you should also have an annual mammogram and a physical exam.
 The earlier breast cancer is found and diagnosed, the better your chances of successful treatment.